 |Dietary Fiber 1g||2%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Mushrooms are a low-acid food which means they require a little bit of special treatment in canning, but this white wine vinegar dressing does the trick in the tastiest way possible.
-These marinated mushrooms make use of Italian herbs, zesty garlic, crushed red pepper flakes and black pepper.
-Nibble straight from the jar or add to salads, antipasto plates or charcuterie plates.
+Mushrooms are a low-acid food.
+To can them, they require a little bit of special treatment.
+The white wine vinegar dressing in this recipe does the trick in the tastiest way possible.
+These marinated mushrooms make use of Italian herbs, zesty garlic, crushed red pepper flakes, and black pepper.
+Nibble straight from the jar or add to salads, antipasto plates, or charcuterie plates.
 These are surprisingly easy to pull together for such a flavorful bite!

 - 5 garlic cloves (lightly smashed and peeled)

 - 1 1/2 teaspoon Kosher salt

 Carefully wash the mushrooms and trim the stems so they are no longer than 1/4-inch from the mushroom cap.
 Use the stems in another recipe or compost them.
 You can cut the larger mushrooms in half if you wish, but it is not strictly necessary.

 Add the mushrooms to a large stainless steel stockpot with the lemon juice and cover the mushrooms with fresh water.
 Bring to a boil.